 The trust would wholly purchase the active portion of Deltameer from Solms and Astor either via grant funding or bank financing, with any loan repaid through profits.

 Solms, who returned to South Africa to acquire Delta in 2002, said his excitement at coming back was “tempered by a sense of discomfort in becoming a white farmer”.

 “The social realities of the farm labourers were hard, stuck in a semi-feudal system that left them with little or no choices in life.
-Few wineland transformation projects involved the transfer of viable land ownership, based on the argument that the properties were too expensive,” he said.

 He believed the transfer of land ownership was necessary to transform the industry.

 South African wine guide Platters 2006 rated the Solms-Delta shiraz blend Hiervandaan 2004 and rosé Lekkerwijn 2004 as four-star wines.
 The Solms-Astor range would concentrate on traditional South African grapes and Cape blends, said Wilson. - Sapa